spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 This way you're encouraged to think before opening up your classes to the outside world.
 You should take a moment to think about possible other ways to solve a problem instead of opening up classes.
-You could for example rely more on composition, dependency injection and iterfaces; instead of extending classes.
+You could for example rely more on composition, dependency injection and interfaces; instead of extending classes.

 Especially in the context of open source packages, you're encouraged to think twice about making a method `public` or `protected`,